emma418/Library-Status-Dashboard/README.md

 Navigate to src/main/resources/application.properties.

-Add the following properties learned in the class and properties for H2
+Add the properties learned in the class and properties for H2